loda-lang/loda-programs/programs/oeis/list6.md

 * [A315709](http://oeis.org/A315709) ([L16 program](315/A315709.asm)): Coordination sequence Gal.6.627.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315710](http://oeis.org/A315710) ([L20 program](315/A315710.asm)): Coordination sequence Gal.6.628.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315729](http://oeis.org/A315729) ([L21 program](315/A315729.asm)): Coordination sequence Gal.5.134.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315732](http://oeis.org/A315732) ([L34 program](315/A315732.asm)): Coordination sequence Gal.6.640.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315733](http://oeis.org/A315733) ([L41 program](315/A315733.asm)): Coordination sequence Gal.6.642.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315734](http://oeis.org/A315734) ([L12 program](315/A315734.asm)): Coordination sequence Gal.4.136.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315741](http://oeis.org/A315741) ([L25 program](315/A315741.asm)): Coordination sequence Gal.6.210.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.